 The GRE exam is required for applying to the MSE and PhD program.
 The GRE exam will not be waived for any reason if you are applying to the PhD program.
-The recommended GRE score, for PhD applicants, is a combined score of 2000 out of a possible 2400.
-GRE scores are evaluated as (Verbal Reasoning + Quantitative Reasoning + (133.33 * Analytical Writing)) which makes it a total of 2400.
+Applications are evaluated as a whole portfolio and not on a single criterion.
+There is no monimum GRE score that is required, althought admission is competitive.

 The Test of English as a Foreign Language (TOEFL)

 Foreign students whose native language is not English are required to submit an official TOEFL examination, recommended score of 100, 250 or 600 (depending on which test was taken) or better unless they have spent at least three years at an academic institution in an English speaking country.
 The requirement can be waived if the candidate has completed at least three years of academic work on a full-time basis at an institution in the United States or in another nation in which English is the official language.

 The GRE & TOEFL reporting code is 2888.

 MSE students may obtain credit for up to two courses taken at another institution.
 These courses are referred to as transfer courses.
 Transfer courses must be graduate level courses in which at least a B grade has been earned.
 Transfer credit will only be considered for courses taken prior to matriculation in the graduate program in the Department of Mechanical Engineering and Applied Mechanics.
 For further information please check guidelines here.